Versatility: The Name of the SUV Game

 Which Three-Row Sport Utility Vehicle should I get?

 There might not be a more versatile transportation tool than the three-row, seven-seater SUV.
-SUVs like the Acura MDX, Audi Q7, BMW X5, Cadillac XT6, and Ford Explorer are members of the mid-size class, but there are size classes below and above it.
+SUVs like the Acura MDX, Audi Q7, BMW X5, Cadillac XT6, and Ford Explorer are members of the mid-size class, but there are size classes below and above.

 Pros